alfaroukhesham/HectogonCRM/backend/README.md

 - **Database** → `app/core/database.py`
 - **Main App** → `app/main.py`

 All functionality remains the same, but the code is now more organized and maintainable.

+more functionality to come...